Viren-Kathpal/Viren_Ollama-Image-Captioning-Q-A/README.md

 ---

 ## Setup Instructions
-Follow the instructions in `GitHub-Setup.txt` to  run the project.
+Follow the instructions in `setup.txt` to  run the project.

 ---